nishantsah08/public_html/docs/01_SYSTEM_ARCHITECTURE.md

 # 01 - System Architecture

-This document outlines the high-level architecture of the autonomous PG management system.
+This document outlines the high-level architecture of the autonomous management system.
+The system is owned by **"SVH Enterprise"** and this specific implementation is for the **"Best PG in Dighi"** brand.

 ## Core Communication: Model Context Protocol (MCP)